Mistral Voxtral TTS Review 2026: Open-Source Voice AI That Beats ElevenLabs

 The Benchmark Story: First Open Model to Beat ElevenLabs

-Mistral’s internal human evaluation study represents the most comprehensive competitive analysis in TTS since ElevenLabs dominated the market.
+Mistral’s internal human evaluation study represents the most significant competitive benchmark in TTS since ElevenLabs established quality dominance.
 Using native speakers across all 9 supported languages, three annotators performed side-by-side preference tests measuring naturalness, accent adherence, and acoustic similarity.

 Comparison Category Voxtral TTS Win Rate Testing Methodology